 Add some extra sauce on top, sprinkle with mozzarella and Parmesan cheese and bake for 10 mins.

 Grab as many doublets you manage and stuff them all up in your mouth!
 At least, that's how I like them ;).

-- 3 cups/750ml homemade tomato sauce
+- 750 ml homemade tomato sauce (3 cups)

-- a handful of fresh basil leaves, roughly chopped
+- a handful of fresh basil leaves roughly chopped

-- 2 medium eggplants, cut vertically into slices
+- 2 medium eggplants cut vertically into slices

-- Vegetable olive oil, for frying
+- vegetable olive oil for frying

-- 1 mozzarella, drained and finely cubed
+- 1 mozzarella drained and finely cubed

-- ½ cup parmesan cheese
+- 60 g parmesan cheese (½ cup)

-- Freshly ground sea salt and black pepper
+- sea salt and black pepper

-- Preheat the oven at 200C/400F degrees.
+- Preheat the oven at 200 C / 400 F degrees.